NorbertLoh/RedemptionAPI/README.md

 ## Motivation Behind the Design
 ### NestJS
-NestJS uses TypeScript and that allows for us to write safe and robust code with early detection of possible type errors.
-NestJS also comes with middeware validation pipelines to intercept incoming request and apply our preprocessing logic and validation before they reach the controllers.
+NestJS uses TypeScript and that allows us to write safe and robust code with early detection of possible type errors.
+NestJS also comes with middleware validation pipelines to intercept incoming request and apply our preprocessing logic and validation before they reach the controllers.

 ### Swagger
-Swagger allows you to describe the structure of your APIs and automatically build interative API documentation that can be used for early testing before a frontend is built.
+Swagger allows you to describe the structure of your APIs and automatically build interactive API documentation that can be used for early testing before a frontend is built.

 <p align="center">
     <img width="400" src="./readme/swagger.png" alt="swagger example" />
 </p>

 ### PostgresSQL
 Initially I started with MySQL as it was one of the more common databases.
 However, I wanted to host the website so that you will be able to interact with it without having to download everything.
-Since I found a free provider that allows me to host my web service with their PostgresSQL for free, I decided to move to PostgresSQL.
+Since, I found a free provider that allows me to host my web service with their PostgresSQL for free, I decided to move to PostgresSQL.

 ## Set up
 ### NestJS